 How do we get enough?
 Eat both insoluble and soluble fiber.
 Soluble fiber is named for its ability to dissolve in water, or absorb it.
 As it moves through the GI tract, it begins to swell and skims the lining of your intestines—resulting in an effective intestinal cleansing.

 Soluble fiber is found in oatmeal, lentils, beans, nuts, flaxseed, and psyllium, to name a few examples.
 It is also found in fruits high in pectin, such as apples, citrus, and berries.
 (3) Whole grains also provide soluble fiber, but they aren’t enough to meet your body’s needs.
 They are, however, packed with vitamins and minerals that are stripped away in processing to make “white” grain products.
 (4)

 Back to the Car

 Think of soluble fiber as a physical “car” that picks up “passengers” and transports them out of your body.
 Insoluble fiber is the “gas” that powers the car.
 Without the physical car, the insoluble fiber in all those vegetables you’ve worked so hard to incorporate into your diet can’t reach its full fibrous potential.

 Linking to Cholesterol

 One of soluble fiber’s most frequent passengers on its journey out of the body is bile, a digestive juice necessary for fat breakdown.
-Bile is made from cholesterol and reduces total cholesterol when it passes out of the body.
+Bile is made from cholesterol and therefore reduces total cholesterol when it passes out of the body.
 That’s because the liver has to make it again from other cholesterol—ultimately resulting in less cholesterol in circulation in your body.
-(5) Soluble fiber is one of the few natural ways to remove cholesterol.
+(5) Soluble fiber is one of the few natural ways to boost this process.
 In fact, a specific type of cholesterol-lowering medication, called bile acid resins, is designed after this principle.